 Easy make-ahead sprinkle (over)loaded cookies.

-Not sure if you remember me obsessing about my new recipe for slice ‘n’ bake cookies the other week.
-Surely you do because I declared my love on all social medias for nearly a week straight.
-They’re so easy, they’re so flavorful, prep them ahead of time, omg the chocolate!
+Do you remember my new recipe for slice ‘n’ bake cookies?
+They’re so easy, they’re so flavorful, prep them ahead of time, and look at all that chocolate!
 You get the picture.

-It was only a matter of (two weeks) time that I share another version with you.
-All decked out with my
+It was only a matter of time that I share another version with you.
+All decked out with life’s happiest ingredient: sprinkles.

 Flavors you’ll taste:

 √ Almond extract

 The cookie dough is made in only 1 bowl!
 One bowl wonder. 🙂

 Once the cookie dough is prepped, divide it in two and roll it into log shapes.
 You’ll want to do this on a floured surface with floured hands.
 The length of the logs depends how large you want your sprinkle slice & bake cookies.
 Because the longer the log, the smaller in diameter the cookies.
 Get it?
 I roll the logs about 7 inches long, making the cookies about 2.5 inches in diameter.
 Then, roll the dough up very tightly in plastic wrap and refrigerate for at least 4 hours.
 My little tip for you: chill the logs overnight.
 This guarantees a firm, cold cookie dough (always a must) AND turns this recipe into the perfect make-ahead dessert.

 Before baking, I roll the logs in a little coarse sugar.
 This gives the cookie edges a little sparkle.
 But I swear it’s not only for looks!
 The coarse sugar also gives the edges some crunch.
 I think you’ll love it.
 It’s totally optional.